 I’ve always known that pesto isn’t that great for you.
-I mean, it’s got a ton of oil in it and usually a bunch of cheese.
+I mean, a classic recipe has a ton of oil in it and usually a bunch of cheese.

 And you all know me… I’m totally okay with eating healthy oils, and I do like my fair share of cheese.
 But the sauce always felt like a really decadent food that I didn’t want to make a habit of eating regularly.

 I have cracked the code to a healthy yet still delicious topping.
 What’s the secret?

 Cashew cream is so easy to make (just soak raw cashews in hot water and puree!), and it’s so versatile.
 I’ve used it to make hearty roasted beet soup, I’ve used it in a chipotle sauce for veggie tacos, and I’ve used it to make vegan caramels.

 When I made this recipe, my goal was to make it a much healthier version than the traditional high-fat, high-caloric sauce, without sacrificing any of that creamy texture and bright flavor.

 While our Kale Almond Pesto and Sunflower Seed Spinach Pesto are both a healthy change, I still wanted a version that was free of dairy and tons of oil.

 I eliminated the Parmesan cheese and pine nuts, and heavily reduced the amount of olive oil.
 The cashew cream in the recipe is the perfect replacement for all of these ingredients.

 This makeover was totally transformative: my sauce has roughly less than half the calories and fat of a typical recipe.

 The best thing is that you would never know it’s this healthy.
 Never, ever.
 It’s so creamy, fresh, and herbaceous with fresh basil and garlic – just like the traditional sauce.
 Not even your Italian grandmother would know!